Added 3.20.21; sections being added currently, as of July 2023

 What are the basic tenants of Islam?

-That's not all, though, just believing six things and doing five actions.
-It's a way of life and it has goals.
-To at least begin illustrating the meaning and purpose of these basic tenants, I'm slowly adding some examples of social and spiritual guidance for the one who implements these transformative "basics."
-The revelation is expansive and touches on all aspects of life for the one who wishes to pursue those levels and provide for the great array of human life and circumstance.
-The starting place is simple, though.
+On the contrary, one Muslim who the Prophet ﷺ highlighted as a person of the Paradise achieved that level simply by forgiving others before he slept.
+These six concepts and five actions are the scaffold to comprehensive spiritual, social, and moral goals.
+The revelation is expansive and touches on all aspects of life for the one who wishes to pursue those levels.
+The starting place is simple.
 It's merely to single out the Creator as the only object worthy of our ultimate devotion and trust and then to establish regular prayer.
-For some, this may be sufficient as a path of return to the Source.
+For some, this may be sufficient as a path of return to the Source, the Most-Merciful.

 -